whatmakeart/whatmakeart.github.io/content/sculpture/installation-art.md

 ## Types of Installation Art

+Installation art can cover a wide range of process and techniques.
+While some works are inherently "uncategorizable" most installation art works fall into common categories or types.

 ### Large Thing in a Space

+By placing a large object in a space, it instantly becomes an installation and a focal point.
+Museums use this technique to show off dinosaur skeletons and rocket ships.
+The same sense of scale and spectacle can be used to make an art installation with a large object or sometimes objects in a space.
+This is especially powerful if the object is not expected or related to the shape of the space in interesting ways.

 - Ai Weiwei - _Law of the Journey_ - large inflatable raft [Link](https://artpil.com/news/law-of-the-journey-ai-weiwei/)
 - Abbas Akhavan - _Curtain Call_ Pillars and green screen [Link](https://chisenhale.org.uk/audio-video/abbas-akhavan/)